 - 1. Open the contact page of the contact. - 2.
-Click Anonymize in the contact's context menu. - 3.
+Click the Remove button in the header section and select Anonymize. - 3.
 The contact is anonymized (see implications in the table above).

 Deleting a Contact with Delete (with all related data)